sensu-plugins/sensu-plugins-sidekiq/README.md

 ## Functionality

-Check varius metrics and checks for Sidekiq.
+Check various metrics and checks for Sidekiq.
 The following scripts:

  * bin/check-sidekiq.rb